Top 10 AWS Migration Services List (2021 Edition)

-By the end of this article, you should have a clear understanding of what a cloud migration is, why the cloud will bring value to your business, and the different strategies that can be applied to migrate your company’s workloads.
+By the end of this article, you should have a clear understanding of what a cloud migration is, the different strategies, and how migrating to the cloud will add value to your business.

-Below is a list of everything that you will learn - feel free to navigate around and skip to exactly what you’re looking for:
+Below is a list of everything that you will learn from this article - feel free to read straight through, or skip to exactly what you’re looking for:

 What is an AWS migration?

 An AWS cloud migration is the process of moving your digital business operations to Amazon’s leading cloud computing platform.
 This process involves migrating data, applications, and IT processes from one data center to another.

 The originating data center could be one that was located at an on-premises location, or perhaps located on another cloud provider, such as Azure or the Google Cloud Platform.